keyboard2769/nb-kosui/README.md

    | oracle jdk 1.6 | mac osx 10.8,
   using processing 2.1 core.
 - currently push and pull environment is apache netbeans ide 11
-   | oracle open jdk 12, windows 10 home 1809,
+   | oracle open jdk 12 | windows 10 home 1809,
   using processing 2.0 core.
 - personally i still recommend oracle netbeans ide 8.2. apache 9.x+ works a little bit tissy to me, but anyway.
-- anyway forget about netbeans. the project is just an ant project and the only dependency is THE `core.jar`.
+- well ok just forget about netbeans. the project is just an ant project and the only dependency is THE `core.jar`.

 ---